maminech/aminoss_photography/DEPLOY_NOW.md

 ## Step 7: Add Custom Domain (Optional)

 1. Go to Vercel Dashboard → Your Project → Settings → Domains
-2. Add your custom domain (e.g., aminoss.photography)
+2. Add your custom domain (e.g., innov8.tn)
 3. Update DNS records as instructed by Vercel
 4. Update NEXTAUTH_URL to your custom domain